ohtanilson/identification_of_matching_costs/readme.txt

 Written by Suguru Otani, July 19, 2021
+Title pdated April 04, 2020

-"A Note On The Identification Power Improvement and Identification of Matching Costs in Transferable Utility Matching Games"
+"Individual Rationality Conditions Identify Matching Costs in Transferable Utility Matching Games"

 The repository is prepared for replications of computational results in the paper.